Angiogenesis in Cancer

 The first data to emerge indicated that these non-angiogenic tumors were in fact still hypoxic and some angiogenic factors were overexpressed, despite this, angiogenesis was not induced.

-Pezzella also notes that: “Most of the tumors displayed angiogenic and non-angiogenic portions, and during the history of the disease, a primary angiogenic cancer can relapse with a non-angiogenic metastases and vice versa.”
+Pezzella also notes that: “Most of the tumors displayed angiogenic and non-angiogenic portions, and during the history of the disease, a primary angiogenic cancer can relapse with non-angiogenic metastases and vice versa.”

 The team is now focusing efforts towards understanding why and how cells decide to behave in a non-angiogenic rather than angiogenic way (and vice versa).
 Pezzella explains that other groups have started looking at the mechanisms by which a cancer cell can exploit a preexisting vessel: “this process has since been named “vascular co-option” and is an active mechanism that can be interfered with, causing cell death and /or inhibition of cancer progression.”
 Vascular co-option can influence cancer progression, metastasis and a patient’s response to treatment.
-Whilst the exact mechanisms responsible for driving this process are yet to be uncovered, both tumor cell invasion and tumor cell adhesion pathways are known to play a role.
+While the exact mechanisms responsible for driving this process are yet to be uncovered, both tumor cell invasion and tumor cell adhesion pathways are known to play a role.

 Since Pezzella’s discovery almost 20 years ago, numerous other non-angiogenic tumors have been described in other organs including the liver, brain and lymph nodes.